-The videos instantly became a hit - being circulated world wide, translated and subtitled into many languages.
+The videos instantly became international hits, being circulated world wide, translated and subtitled into many languages.

 The series continues to be used constantly throughout the whole organisation in small and large training events and at conferences - with 'Cup Of Tea' being the most-watched video in BNI's 30 year history by a large margin.

 Most importantly, the videos are watched and understood by almost every member at some point during their membership.

 A surprising secondary result was that the phrase 'A cup of tea?' has become synonymous with a BNI 1-2-1 meeting in particular but has entered common use in most networking environments.

 I just watched your latest video and all I can say is: YOU ARE AMAZING!!
 You have out-done yourself again.
 This is a fantastic piece of work which I will promote to the whole organisation.

 Ivan Misner, Founder & Chief Visionary Officer, BNI

 Cleveland Bridge are a relatively small regional company with satellite facilities overseas.
 They have an extraordinarily long and illustrious history and are responsible for many iconic constructions around the world.

 The company behind Sydney Opera House, Canary Wharf, Wembly Stadium and the Thames Flood Barrier has, almost uniquely, operated continuously across three centuries.